alittlebroken/projects/recipes/basic_muffins.md

 * At this step you may add in any extra ingredients
 * Fill each hole in the muffinf tray about 2/3 full with batter
 * Once filled place into oven and cook for around 15 to 20 minutes or until golden brown

+## Improvements

+* Cook at a lower temperature for longer
+* Try using sweetener instead of sugar
+* Replace plain flower and baking powder with Self Raising flower
+* Try coconut milk instead of skimmed milk